ietf/id-guidelines/README.md

 - [ ] If the I-D intends to obsolete or update a previous RFC, ensure the Abstract says so explicitly.

-[RFC 7322] includes further guidance about writing an Abstract section.
+[RFCSTYLE] includes further guidance about writing an Abstract section.

 #### Introduction